ApexCaptain/cdktf-injector/README.md

 `cdktf-injector` is a dependency injection library for [CDKTF][cdktf] ([AWS Cloud Development Kit][cdk] for [Terraform]).

-If you are not familiar with [cdktf] and [terraform] yet or haven't heard of them before, this library may not be that so useful for you.
-That's totally cool, but I really recommend you to have a look what these ([cdktf] and [terraform]) are or at least what's the concept of [IaC].
+If you are not familiar with [cdktf] and [terraform] yet or haven't heard of them before, this library may not be that so useful.
+That's totally cool, but I recommend you to have a look what they ([cdktf] and [terraform]) are or at least what's the concept of [IaC].
 Those are really amazing.

 **There are two prerequisite for cdktf-injector**

-- [Terraform][terraform] - You need to install [terraform] in your development pc and it should be accessible on path.
-If you're using `devcontainer` you can paste following commands to your `Dockerfile`.
+- [Terraform][terraform] - You need to install [terraform] on your dev env and it should be accessible on cli path.
+If you're using `devcontainer` you may paste following commands to your `Dockerfile`.

   ```docker
   ...